The Team

 Gareth is the Chief Executive of Bournemouth YMCA.
 He is passionate about transforming people, families and communities through compassion, hope and vision.
 He has 15 years of experience in bringing together businesses, volunteer groups, local government, faith groups and charities for community-wide collaborative work in a whole range of areas.
 These include youth work, children’s work, housing, family support work, education and training, domiciliary care, refugee support and international aid to name a few.
 He is a family man with 2 children, a qualified medical doctor with 8 years of clinical experience, has further studies in medical ethics and law and is an ordained minister.

-Myka became a member of our team in July 2023.
-She brings with her extensive expertise in the homelessness sector, having led a rough sleeper outreach team through the challenges of the pandemic.
+Myka brings with her extensive expertise in the homelessness sector, having led a rough sleeper outreach team through the challenges of the pandemic.
 Myka also spearheaded the implementation of a highly effective outreach service for homeless individuals struggling with substance misuse, ensuring that treatment reaches them wherever they may be.
 Her passion for addressing homelessness is deeply personal, as she shares experiences common to many we serve.
 These experiences led to severe physical health challenges, as Myka, like many of our patients, faced difficulties in accessing primary healthcare services.
 Nonetheless, Myka has triumphed over these obstacles and is now wholeheartedly committed to empowering others to access the support they need, enabling the choice to positively impact their lives.

 Sara Turner

-Sara joined the HealthBus in July 2023.
-She has 15 years’ experience of working in housing and homelessness and has delivered a variety of services including a womens refuge, a young mother and baby unit and mental health supported accommodation.
-Sara has previously been a CQC registered manager responsible for delivering high quality care in a residential setting.
+Sara has 15 years’ experience working in housing and homelessness and has delivered a variety of services including a women’s refuge, a young mother and baby unit and mental health-supported accommodation.
+Sara has previously been a CQC registered manager responsible for delivering high-quality care in a residential setting.
 Sara is passionate about involving and including people with lived experience.
 Sara believes they provide a powerful and authentic voice.
 People with lived experience have genuine insights that can challenge assumptions, motivate services to do things differently and influence change.
 Sara strongly believes that services should be co-produced by those who access them.

 Operations & Clinical Team